 Talks and interviews

 I’m available to give presentations, serve on discussion panels, talk with reporters, etc. Contact me through email or social media.
 I can speak about the subject of my book, related current events, and topics more general or specific as the situation warrants (such as global warming and teaching high school science).
-See the Events page for information on my future and past events.
+See the Events page for more information on my future and past events.
 I’ve been a guest on the popular radio show Science Friday, a column I wrote was published in the World Views section of the science journal Nature, and I’ve been interviewed or had op-eds published in media outlets all around Florida and the U.S.

 I’ve been writing in various formats for years.
 I was a Marine Corps combat correspondent and an opinion page columnist for a newspaper in North Carolina.
 I invite you to read some of my past works, including a story about the 1995 Oklahoma City federal building bombing and the 1993 Amtrak train wreck disaster in Alabama.

 Praise for Going Ape